 NAB Roundup: Behind The Scenes Look At Game Of Thrones

 NAB looked a little more like Comic-Con as attendees of the four-day expo joined a line snaking through the Upper North Hall to attend “Game of Thrones: Behind the Scenes with the Filmmakers.”
-Presented by the International Cinematographers Guild, the panel featured executive producer Bernadette Caulfield, producer Greg Spence and cinematographers responsible for many of the episodes in season six, Anette Haellmigk and Jonathan Freeman.
+Presented by the International Cinematographers Guild (ICG), the panel featured executive producer Bernadette Caulfield, producer Greg Spence and cinematographers responsible for many of the episodes in season six, Anette Haellmigk and Jonathan Freeman.

 As hard as it is to imagine now, the future of “Game of Thrones” was uncertain when the show began.
 Caulfield indicated that, after the series was embraced and greenlight, a distinct shooting style was secured: natural resources would be used whenever possible.
 This includes lighting.
 Freeman stated that all DPs shoot around 800 ASA with sync filtration and diffusion and use organic light sources.